 Biffy Clyro – Hunting Season.
-Lyrics & Meaning
+Lyrics Meaning: When the Judge Becomes the Judged

 Sneering at a scene from above